Larger Quantities, Lower Prices

 Wild Lily of the Valley, Maianthemum dilatatum

 Also known as False Lily of the Valley, Wild Lily of the Valley is a versatile and beautiful foliage option that grows in USDA zones 3-8.
 This plant prefers shady to slightly shady areas and is commonly found in wooded areas, especially along water banks.
-It grows quickly and requires minimal maintenance to grow.
+It multiplies and requires minimal maintenance to thrive.